| Title: | Vectors Representing Random Variables |

 It is tempting to assign the results

-of a call to draws_quantile()
+of a call to draws_quantile() to a

 column in a data frame,